Stroke can also cause cognitive problems

-These uncontrollable outbursts can be embarrassing, cause problems with social life and relationships, and make your senior unwilling to leave the house.
+These uncontrollable outbursts can be embarrassing, cause problems with social life and relationships, and cause your older adult to be unwilling to leave the house.

 Why does PBA cause uncontrollable emotional outbursts?

-Stroke is one cause of PBA, but it can also happen in people who have other neurological disorders like ALS, Parkinson’s, traumatic brain injury, multiple sclerosis, dementia, Wilson’s disease, or brain tumors.
+Stroke is one cause of PBA, but it can also be caused by other neurological disorders like amyotrophic lateral sclerosis (ALS), Parkinson’s disease, traumatic brain injury, multiple sclerosis, dementia, Wilson’s disease, or brain tumors.

 PBA is different from depression

 - Keep a log of emotional outbursts.
-By recording each episode, you can help the doctor make an accurate diagnosis.
+By recording each episode, you can help their doctor make an accurate diagnosis.

-- Remind your senior that their outbursts are a side effect of stroke, not a mental condition.
+- Remind your older adult that their outbursts are a side effect of stroke, not a mental condition.

-- Let them know you support them, they’re not alone, and that many people suffer from PBA symptoms.
+- Let them know you support them, they’re not alone in this, and that many people suffer from PBA symptoms.